nickforce989/spectral_density_spectroscopy_2024/README.md

 ## Code usage

-To reproduce all the plots that are shown in the papers, deriving from spectral density findings and GEVP, run ``bash run_plots.sh``.
-To do so, ensure that the CSVs in ``plateaus/CSVs`` are full.
+To reproduce all the plots that are shown in the papers, deriving from spectral density findings and GEVP (Figs. 1, 2, 3, 4, 5, 6, 8, 9, 14, 16, 17, 18, 19, 20), run ``bash run_plots.sh``.
+To do so,
+ensure that the CSVs in ``plateaus/CSVs`` are full.

 To find all the spectral densities that have been used in the paper, ensure that the HDF5 file containing all the data is present in the directory ``input_correlators/``, and then run ``bash run_spectral_densities.sh``.

-Spectral density fits can be reproduced by using the example code in LSDensities ``lsd_out/lsdensities/examples/runFitRho.py``.
+Spectral density fits (Figs. 7, 15, 10 right panel, 11 right panel, 12 right panel, 13 right panel) can be reproduced by using the example code in LSDensities
+``lsd_out/lsdensities/examples/runFitRho.py``.

-Single plateaus fits can be reproduced by using the example code in ``plateaus/check_meson.py``.
+Single plateaus fits (Figs. 10 left panel, 11 left panel, 12 left panel, 13 left panel) can be reproduced by using the example code in ``plateaus/check_meson.py``.

 To find all the GEVP plateaus results that are shown in the papers,